PhilippeMoussalli/Deep-learning-pipeline-for-radiology-department-of-UZ-Leuven-Hospital/README.md

    **Pre-processing pipeline: Preprocessing the data before feeding it to the network**

    <img src="/figures/Pre_processing.PNG" width="40%">
   ### 3) Post-processing:

   **Post-processing pipeline: Postporcessing the output of the network in order to convert it to a suitable format for visualization and modification on the radiology workstation**

    <img src="/figures/post_processing.PNG" width="40%">

    **Visualization of final RTSTRUCT contours overlaid over the GT.
 The radiologist will be able to visualize and modify the contours if needed
-   .
-The modified version will be sent back to the network to fine-tune it and increase its robustness:**
+   .The modified version will be sent back to the network to fine-tune it and increase its robustness:**

    ![image info](./figures/RT_STRUCT_contour.PNG)